Translate Instagram Griffin Search

 The GCSE has 2 tiers of entry

-Foundation for students aiming for new grades 1 to 5
+Foundation for grades up to 5

-Higher for students aiming for new grades 4 to 9
+Higher for grades 4 to 9

 Structure of the Course

-The course will be taught for 3x 1 hour lessons per week.
+The course will be taught for 4 lessons per week.
 Homework is set at the end of each session and deadlines for admission must be adhered to.

-In the assessments there is a greater emphasis on problem solving and mathematical reasoning, with more marks now being allocated to these higher-order skills.
+In the assessments there is greater emphasis on problem solving and mathematical reasoning, with more marks now being allocated to these higher-order skills.

 Core Textbook